UPDATE: For more information on portable hammock stands, check out my guest post on Section Hiker.

 The hammock pipe stand has been around for a while.
 I believe Speer was the first to build one back in 2004.
 The Jacks from Jacks ‘R’ Better built a similar pipe stand for their displays out of 2 in.
 (5 cm.) threaded pie.
 I used these stands during Trail Days 2012 when I worked with the Jacks in their booth.
 The stand has a very simple construction (there are plenty of complex variants), travels well, and is easy to put together.
 I built mine from 1 in. pipe and it’s just as sturdy and costs less.

 I’ve used a few commercial hammock stands in the past, but the problem with these backyard stands is that they flex once you get into the hammock.
 This poses a problem if you want to pitch a tarp on the stand, as the tarp will sag once the hammock is used.
-Stands with a vertical bar eliminate this problem.
+Stands with a horizontal bar eliminate this problem.
 This stand uses 6 ft.
 (1.8 m.) pipe lengths creating a nice 12-ft.
 (3.6 m.) span that will accommodate most tarp configurations and a variety of hammock sizes and styles.
 For indoor use, you could get away with a 10 ft.
 (3 m.) span and five foot leg length.

 I threw this illustration together as a service to those looking for the original Speer instructions; I hope you enjoy!